hashicorp/terraform-provider-aws/website/docs/r/appmesh_gateway_route.html.markdown

 The `http_route` and `http2_route`'s `match` object supports the following:

 * `hostname` - (Optional) The host name to match on.
-* `prefix` - (Required) Specifies the path to match requests with.
+* `prefix` - (Required) Path to match requests with.
 This parameter must always start with `/`, which by itself matches all requests to the virtual service name.

 The `hostname` object supports the following: